-If you read the industry press, sustainability is the future wave in last mile delivery.
-Media coverage focuses on emerging technologies, but the real key to sustainability lies in something a lot less interesting than robots or electric cars.
-Sustainable last mile delivery is happening now, last mile delivery is getting greener, and the key is not what you think.
+If you read the industry press, sustainability is the future wave in last-mile delivery.
+Media coverage focuses on emerging technologies, but the real key to sustainability lies in something less interesting than robots or electric cars.
+Sustainable last-mile delivery is happening now, last-mile delivery is getting greener, and the key is not what you think.

 Getting from here to there

 Last-mile delivery accounts for 53% of the total cost of shipping.
 To understand why let’s look at a hypothetical.
 The average semi-truck gets 6-7 miles per gallon.
 For the sake of argument (and simple math), we’ll go with 6.
 We’ll fill that truck at a warehouse with 1,000 packages and drive 120 miles to the final distribution point.
 We burned 20 gallons of fuel, or roughly .02 gallons per package, to get there.
 Our last-mile delivery driver picks up 20 of those packages and drives a delivery route covering 30 miles in a vehicle that gets 30 miles per gallon.
 That’s .05 gallons per package.
 Now multiply that by millions of packages per day.
 While you’re at it, do the same math with driver costs, and you can start to see why the cost structure skews towards the last mile.
 That’s way over-simplified of course, and there may be multiple steps in getting the package to that last distribution hub, but you get the point – the least efficient step in the process is the last mile.
 And that inefficiency comes with a cost, both in carbon footprint and in real dollars.